virtualutopia/TestApiRails/README.md

          It is neccessary for the security reason to activate https port and communicate through it.
 I can do that via server firewall setting or by using services like [CloudFlare](https://www.cloudflare.com/). https://www.cloudflare.com

 - More unit tests

        Add more tests on each request block to cover all possible origin of errors

-- Validite all pokemons attribute
+- Validate all pokemons attributes

        Validate inputs structure/type in the Pokemon.rb, at least for "legend" which must to be a false/true.